epatrizio/ola/examples/README.md

 *Nb.
 The Game of Life calculations and processes are correct, but the display is not.*
 *Todo: `io.write` and `os.execute` better implementation.*

+*Nb.
+Examples are part of the cram test suite*